Packing odd $T$-joins with at most two terminals: Abstract

-We prove the Cycling conjecture for the class of clutters of odd $T$-joins with at most two terminals.
-Corollaries of this result include, the characterization of weakly bipartite graphs~\cite{Guenin01}, packing two-commodity paths~\cite{Hu63,Rothschild66}, packing $T$-joins for $|T|\leq 4$, and a new result on covering edges with cuts.
+We prove that $(G,\Sigma,T)$ packs if the signed graft is Eulerian and it excludes two special non-packing minors.
+Our result confirms the Cycling Conjecture for the class of clutters of odd $T$-joins with at most two terminals.
+Corollaries of this result include, the characterizations of weakly and evenly bipartite graphs, packing two-commodity paths, packing $T$-joins with at most four terminals, and a new result on covering edges with cuts.